 Typically vacuum cleaners need to be converted from one mode to the other, removing a bag (if installed) to go from dry to wet mode.
 Still, if you’ve got a lot of jobs involving spills, you should go for one of these models rather than a traditional vacuum cleaner.

 Bagged vs Bagless – which is best?

 Dyson popularised bagless vacuum cleaners, but there are clear advantages and disadvantages to both types.
 The main benefit of a bagless vacuum cleaner is no loss of suction, or at least a smaller reduction, as your cleaner fills up.
 Performance varies from brand to brand, depending on the quality of their systems, but that’s the key selling point.

-The problem with bagless vacuum cleaners is that they can send dust back into your room when emptied unless you’re very careful.
+The problem with bagless vacuum cleaners is that they can send dust back into your room when emptied unless you’re very careful, which isn’t much good for cleanliness or allergies.
 That’s where bagged vacuum cleaners are best, particularly the self-sealing kind used by the likes of Miele.
 A bagged vacuum cleaner is a better option if you’re an allergy sufferer.

 Another advantage of bagless vacuum cleaners is that you don’t have to buy bags, saving some money in the long run.
 However, most bagless cleaners need to have their filters cleaned once a month or so, which means leaving them to dry for at least 24 hours.
 The only exception are some new Dysons, which are among the first to have no filter whatsoever.

 Whether you choose an upright or a cylinder vacuum cleaner largely comes down to the style of cleaner you prefer.
 Cylinder cleaners are normally easier to store, but pulling them around can become annoying.
 They’re not the best for people with bad backs, either, due to you having to bend down to pick them up.